danfuzz/samizdat/doc/language-guide/04-operators.md

 #### Apply function &mdash; `expression(arg, arg, ...) { block } { block } ...`

 To apply an expression as a function, follow it with a list of comma-separated arguments to apply it to, between parentheses.
-The result of this expression is the same as the result of the function call.
+The arguments are evaluated in order, and then the function is called with these arguments.
+The result of the apply expression is the same as the result of the function call.
 If the function call returns void, then the expression's result is also a void.

+If any of the arguments evaluates to void, then subsequent arguments are not evaluated, the function isn't called, and the expression yields void.

 In order to make it convenient to define control-structure-like functions, any number of block closure literals may follow the closing parenthesis.
 All